xMazzmax/coiffeur-seren/README.md

 #### 🗺️ Creation Steps

+You don't need to implement everything that's listed below.
+It should only serve as reference.
+Start small and grow it over time when you need to.

 **Review your current design**

-Identify the existing colors, typography, components, and patterns used on the Coiffeur Seren website.
+Identify the existing colors, typography, components, and patterns you already use instead of starting from scratch.

-**Define Design Principles**
+**Define design principles**

-Establish principles that reflect the brand’s identity, such as simplicity, elegance, and user-friendliness.
+Establish principles that reflect the brand's personality and identity, such as simplicity, elegance, and user-friendliness.

-**Create a Color Palette**
+**Create a color palette**

-Choose primary, secondary, and neutral colors that align with the brand.
+Choose primary, secondary, and accent colors that align with the brand.
 Include guidelines for tints, shades, and usage.

-**Select Typography**
+**Select typography**

-Choose typefaces and define font sizes, weights, and styles for headings, body text, and buttons.
+Choose a typeface and define font sizes, weights, and styles for headings, body text, and buttons.

-**Develop Reusable Components**
+**Develop reusable components**

-Build a library of buttons, forms, cards, and icons that follow your design principles.
+Build a library of things like buttons and icons that follow your design principles.

-**Document Everything**
+**Document everything**

-Create clear and detailed documentation for each component, pattern, and guideline.
+Create clear and – for big complex projects where multiple people are involved – detailed documentation for each component, pattern, and guideline.
 Include code snippets, examples, and usage instructions.

-**Ensure Accessibility**
+**Ensure accessibility**

-Test your components to ensure they are accessible and meet WCAG standards.
+Test your components to ensure they are accessible and meet certain standards like [WCAG](https://www.w3.org/TR/WCAG22/).
+But don't get lost in it.
+Start with just color contrast ratio, alternative text for images and – in case you use forms – error messages.
+Those will give you the best return on your time investment.
+Once the website is finished, use Google Chrome's Lighthouse to receive quick feedback.
+More on that in the optimization chapter.

 **Test and Iterate**